Counseling Games You Can Play for FREE!

 from WholeHearted School Counseling on Teachers Pay Teachers

 This is a fun resource to use to build rapport with new kiddos.
-Use it to break the ice, open up conversations, and to help group members get to know one another.
-I love that it comes with a digital spinner that can be used online or in a classroom setting or you can print off the dice and roll them for in person sessions.
+Use it to break the ice, open up conversations, and help group members get to know one another.
+I love that it comes with a digital spinner that can be used online or in a classroom setting or you can print off the dice and roll them for in-person sessions.
 They are attractive with bright colors and art.

 Angry Birds lends itself nicely to counselors.
 The movies were super cute and I was rather fond of Matilda, the therapist.
 We learn through the movie that there was purpose behind the anger and that the angry birds had reason to attack the pigs.
 Helping children recognize the purpose behind anger can help them better understand it and cope with it.